The CASE statement in Oracle SQL is a versatile tool used

 making your queries more flexible and dynamic.
 By understanding the differences

-between simple and searched CASE
+between simple and searched CASE expressions, and their application in

 various SQL statements, you can perform complex data transformations and